raghunath-1999/Raghunath.portfolio/README.md

 - Spearheaded successful knowledge transfer and transition of crucial applications within 5 weeks, delivering significant results.
 Categorized as a highly important project with a successful outcome.

+**DATA ANALYST INTERN @ ILLINOIS INSTITUTE OF TECHNOLOGY, CHICAGO (May 2022 - Jun 2022)**
+- Conducted thorough analysis of marketing team's raw data, reveling inefficiencies in Facebook ad campaigns.
+Identified areas for improvement leading to discontinuation of ineffective ads and contributing to a 14 % increase in campaign’s success.
+- Created transformed fields and conducted deeper statistical analysis, leading to a 16% cost reduction for the company.
+Substantiated strategic thinking by employing variety of metrics and techniques, delivering substantial cost savings.

+**INTERN RESEARCH ASSOCIATE @ INDIAN INSTITUTE OF TECHNOLOGY, MADRAS (May 2019 - Jun 2019)**
+- Designed IoT-based monitoring for electrical transformers using fluorescent optical fibers.
+Boosted efficiency by 20%, replacing outdated techniques for cryogenic system solutions.
+Adviced by Prof R Sarathi.

 ## Projects
 ### Data-Driven EEG Band Discovery with Decision Trees